-The Government of Alberta’s Digital Innovation Office (DIO) supports and coordinates innovation across government.
-The DIO works with policy teams, internal IT staff, and digital vendors to help ministries launch modern, citizen-centred digital services.
+The Government of Alberta’s Digital Design and Delivery (DDD) supports and coordinates innovation across government.
+The DDD works with policy teams, internal IT staff, and digital vendors to help ministries launch modern, citizen-centred digital services.

 The exemplar Service Design project was the Online Child Care Subsidy Application.
 Their second initiative was the modernization of the Child Care Staff Certification Application.
 This is a mandatory credential for Albertans working in licensed daycare, out-of-school care, or preschool programs.